Reading and Phonics

 Children are taught how to form the letters using a handwriting phrase to help them.
 For example, for the letter a, the children will learn the phrase, ‘around the apple and down the leaf’.
 Please see the additional document to see how the children are taught to form the letters.

 Children are regularly assessed and changed accordingly into groups to support their learning and development.
 For year one children, they complete the weekly Phonics quizzes based on the sounds that they are practising in school each week.

 In Key Stage 1, children are assessed at the end of Year 1 using a Government Statutory Assessment Tool known as the Phonics Screening Check This screening check, demonstrates if your child can use their skills to decode words to an appropriate standard.

 Click on the link below, which will give you give you more information about Read Write Inc. There are a selection of videos that you can watch.

-There are daily links on Seesaw to RWI virtual lessons so you can follow what your child is doing in school.
+There are weekly links on Tapestry and Seesaw to RWI virtual lessons so you can follow what your child is doing in school.

 KS1 Phonics Results 2019

 In 2019, 97% of Y1 children passed the Phonics Screening Check in our school which is above the national average.